 ...

-First, creates Movie class representing movie element as follows:
+First, creates a Movie class representing the movie element as follows:

 using Maroontress.Oxbind;